Smart. Fair. Inclusive. Resilient. Adaptable.

 Three follower cities – Marseille-Provence (France), Glasgow (UK), and Riga (Latvia) – will engage in peer learning through study visits, stakeholder mapping, and the development of tailored roadmaps, with the goal of supporting replication and local adaptation of successful approaches across Europe.

-GOLIA will also contribute to multi-level governance reform by producing a Mobility Smart Governance Handbook with concrete policy recommendations.
 These will help cities and regions align their mobility strategies with EU-wide goals, including the European Green Deal, the UN Sustainable Development Goals, and the revised TEN-T Regulation.

-Mobility as a Right – building on UPPER through UITP
+Mobility as a Right – Building on UPPER Through UITP

 UITP brings its ongoing experience from the UPPER project, where the concept of Mobility as a Right (MaaR) is being actively developed and applied.
-In cities such as Oslo and Lisbon, MaaR is already referenced in local mobility strategies.

 With GOLIA, UITP will contribute to the development of a legal and policy framework for MaaR, this means working on addressing legal gaps around digital access, inclusion, and climate neutrality and defining policy messages for institutions.

 Also, UITP will support public-private collaboration guidelines, facilitate connections among institutional partners, and contribute to capacity-building activities through the Impact Creation Board and UITP’s global network.
-It will also ensure that governance models developed under GOLIA are replicable, balanced, and anchored in long-term policy alignment.

-GOLIA is born as a response to a fragmented mobility system in need of transformation, to one that is adaptive, democratic, just, and inclusive.
 By strengthening local governance, encouraging cross-sector collaboration, and guiding smarter investment decisions, GOLIA will equip cities with the tools, knowledge, and frameworks they need to tackle today’s mobility challenges and to prepare for those yet to come.

 Follow the project’s journey and stay tuned for what’s next on GOLIA’s LinkedIn page.